 Visit an art museum

-Chances are high that you won’t be able to take in more than one art museum while traveling with your kids.
+Chances are high that you won’t be able to take in more than one art museum while visiting Amsterdam with kids.
 In most travel forums, you see the question: Rijksmuseum or Van Gogh.
 Here is my opinion – Van Gogh museum only if you a series lover of his work.
 Else Rijksmuseum has a better collection from a varied set of artists and would be my recommendation.
+If you are interested in street art, you should consider a visit to the Straat Museum.

 Try a different cuisine